PetroIvaniuk/awesome-ml/README.md

 - [DS-Fusion: Artistic Typography via Discriminated and Stylized Diffusion](https://ds-fusion.github.io/) - create artistic typography automatically, a novel method to automatically generate an artistic typography by stylizing one or more letter fonts to visually convey the semantics of an input word, while ensuring that the output remains readable

 ### Text-to-image
-- [Stable Diffusion XL](https://clipdrop.co/stable-diffusion) - generate images from text
+- [Stable Diffusion XL](https://stability.ai/stable-diffusion), [DreamStudio](https://dreamstudio.ai/), [Demo: Clipdrop](https://clipdrop.co/stable-diffusion) - create descriptive images with shorter prompts and generate words within images
-- [DeepFloyd IF](https://stability.ai/blog/deepfloyd-if-text-to-image-model) - is a state-of-the-art text-to-image model released on a non-commercial, research-permissible license that provides an opportunity for research labs to examine and experiment with advanced text-to-image generation approaches.
+- [DeepFloyd IF](https://stability.ai/blog/deepfloyd-if-text-to-image-model), [Repo](https://github.com/deep-floyd/IF), [Demo: HuggingFace](https://huggingface.co/spaces/DeepFloyd/IF),- is a state-of-the-art text-to-image model released on a non-commercial, research-permissible license that provides an opportunity for research labs to examine and experiment with advanced text-to-image generation approaches.
 In line with other Stability AI models, Stability AI intends to release a DeepFloyd IF model fully open source at a future date, by Stability AI, together with its multimodal AI research lab DeepFloyd
 - [Imagen](https://imagen.research.google/) - a text-to-image diffusion model with an unprecedented degree of photorealism and a deep level of language understanding, by Google Research, Brain Team
 - [Muse: Text-To-Image Generation via Masked Generative Transformers](https://muse-model.github.io/) - a fast, state-of-the-art text-to-image generation and editing model, by Google Research
 - [InstructPix2Pix Learning to Follow Image Editing Instructions](https://www.timothybrooks.com/instruct-pix2pix/) - a method for editing images from human instructions: given an input image and a written instruction that tells the model what to do, our model follows these instructions to edit the image